mindbeam/unbase/docs/design/glossary.md

 #### <a>Durability Target</a>

-The desired minimum [Durability Score](#durability-score) for a given [Memo](#memo) This value may be set by policy for a given subject, or defaulted by system policy.
+The desired minimum [Durability Score](#durability-score) for a given [Memo](#memo) This value may be set by policy for a given entity, or defaulted by system policy.

 <br>